diana-hep/oamap/README.md

 fcn(*[arrays[x] for x in arrayparams])
 ```

-On the same laptop, this took 3.8 seconds: six times faster.
+On the same laptop, this took 3.8 seconds: six times faster to do exactly the same work.
 Note that this is all still Python code, just rearranged for faster access (we "compiled the abstractions away").

-It's also in a form that can be compiled to native bytecode (no Python at runtime) by Numba.
-If you have Numba installed, the same two lines with `numba=True` speeds it up by another factor of a hundred:
+In this form, it is now also possible for Numba to compile the function to native bytecode (no Python at runtime).
+The code transformation was necessary because Numba understands integer indexes.
+If you have Numba installed, try adding a single parameter `numba=True` to the code transformation for another factor of a hundred in speedup:

 ```python
 fcn, arrayparams = local(doit, arrays2type(arrays, "events"), environment={"math": math}, numba=True)
 fcn(*[arrays[x] for x in arrayparams])
 ```

-The first time the function is called, it takes 0.98 seconds to compile.
-Thereafter, it takes 0.03 seconds.
-There are no Python objects or memory allocations objects in the loop: it would not be any faster if it were written in C++.
-And yet, it's the same Python analysis code we'd write to explore a handful of events.
+The first time the function is called, it takes 0.98 seconds to compile, but afterward it takes 0.03 seconds.
+Without any Python objects or memory allocations in the loop, it could not be faster if it were written in C++.
+(Numba uses LLVM for full compiler optimizations.)
+And yet it was not any more arduous to write— it's the same Python analysis code we wrote to explore the first few events.

 ## Project roadmap